When people think of huskies, one of their first thoughts is usually their loud, talkative personality. However, that’s not always the case.

 5. Depression

-Huskies are prone to depression, as they are very energetic and intelligent dogs.
 Depression in huskies can be caused by many things, like grief, change of routine, change in environment, insufficient exercise, boredom, etc.

 Because boredom and depression can lead to lethargy in dogs, your husky might have stopped talking because they feel unhopeful.
-Read on to see how to fix this and return your husky to their happy, “howly” self.
+Read on to see how to fix this and return your husky to its happy, “howly” self.

 6. Previous Experiences